“LAMONI” Didn’t Mean CROCODILE

 Ether 15 verses 8-11 with 1879 LDS Ed footnotes

 The 1879 LDS Edition of the Book of Mormon correctly identifies Lake Ontario as the Book of Mormonwaters of Ripliancum” north of Cumorah.
 Regarding these “large” waters, Ether 15:8 (pg.
 606), footnote c reads: “supposed to be Lake Ontario.”
-This footnote in the 1879 Edition, is based on the location of scriptural Cumorah.
+This footnote in the 1879 Edition, is based on the scriptural location of Cumorah.
 (LDS Doctrine and Covenants 128:20)

 Unfortunately, the 1879 Edition footnotes also promote Orson Pratt’s oversized, far-flung geography.
 The missionary minded Elder Pratt wanted to stretch the Book of Mormon’s literary setting over the entire Western Hemisphere!
 Elder Pratt therefore alleged, without scriptural backup, that the Book of Mormon “land southward” is South America.
 (1879 Edition, Ether 10:21, footnote j) To his credit, Elder Pratt recognized in the scriptural mention of “heaps of earth”, a reference to “ancient mounds of North America”.
 (1879 Edition, Ether 11:6, footnote c) The Book of Mormon in fact gives more than one explanation for the mysterious American earthworks.
 (Alma 28:11; 50:1; Ether 10:23)